iamlaksh1/site/content/posts/api-using-pixi.md

 Nowadays, many data science and machine learning projects use conda for environment management and poetry for package management.
 This combination works well but presents additional challenges when used with Dockerfiles (e.g., activating the conda environment inside the container).

 Before we further deep-dive, lets see what is pixi?.
-How this helps in python projects.

 **[Pixi](https://prefix.dev/)** is a new package manager built on the foundation of the conda and conda-forge ecosystem.
 Pixi has almost all features of poetry plus extra features.